MicrosoftDocs/azure-docs/articles/sentinel/normalization-about-parsers.md

 But is much more efficient.

-Each schema has a standard set of filtering parameters which are documented with in the schema doc.
-Currently only the DNS schema supports parameters, however, we are working to expand support to other schemas.
+Each schema has a standard set of filtering parameters which are documented in the schema doc.
+Currently, only the DNS schema supports parameters.
+However, we are working on expanding support to other schemas.

 Note that using filtering parameters is entirely optional.
-Also, if is not written to support filtering parameters, it still works, but without pre-filtering optimization.
+Also, if it is not written to support filtering parameters, it still works, but without pre-filtering optimization.

 ## Writing source-specific parsers